jaiwei98/MobileNetV4-pytorch/README.md

 ## Notes
 Note that there are few parts which not excatly the same as implementation in tensorflow
 - <del> The "fused_ib" block <del>
-- The global average pooling layers at the end of model
+- <del> The global average pooling layers at the end of model <del>

 ## Credits
 Some function and code are adapted and referenced from official repo <a href="https://github.com/tensorflow/models/blob/master/official/vision/modeling/backbones/mobilenet.py">tensorflow/models</a>.